JasonZhu314/papers/_catalog/READING_METHODOLOGY.md

 - the relationship to prior and follow-up work;
 - what the paper changes about your own research taste.

+## Developing Research Taste

+Research taste is compressed judgment built from repeated comparisons.
+The practical goal is not to immediately have grand vision; it is to get better at identifying the right abstraction, the real bottleneck, and the evidence that should change your mind.

+Use these habits while reading:

+1. **Keep a why-it-mattered record.** For influential papers, write why the work became useful to the field, not only what it technically did.
+2. **Separate claim, mechanism, and evidence.** Ask what the paper wants you to believe, why the method should work, and what the experiments or theory actually support.
+3. **Read lineages instead of isolated papers.** Track what predecessors made possible, what the focal paper changed, and what follow-up work kept, repaired, or abandoned.
+4. **Predict survival before checking follow-ups.** Write which part of the paper you expect to survive in three years, which part may be hype, and what later papers are likely to fix.
+5. **Reproduce small pieces when possible.** Implementing one layer, one ablation, or one failure case often reveals which ideas are robust and which are fragile presentation.
+6. **Study competent failures.** Compare papers that are technically reasonable but did not become influential.
+Look for wrong bottlenecks, excessive complexity, weak evidence, or lack of reusable abstraction.
+7. **Classify by bottleneck.** Especially in [[SciML]], ask whether the work attacks accuracy, stability, data cost, speed, mesh transfer, geometry, physical consistency, uncertainty, or downstream usability.
+8. **Ask precise questions of stronger readers.** Prefer questions like "Is this assumption fatal?", "What evidence would make this convincing?", and "Which part is reusable?" over generic requests for whether a paper is good.

+After standard, deep, cluster, or paper-with-code reading, add a short taste calibration:

+- why this paper became influential or failed to;
+- what abstraction, mechanism, or benchmark story was reusable;
+- what was sloppier, weaker, or more limited than the paper's influence suggests;
+- what later work is likely to keep, fix, or discard;
+- what you would test before building on it.

+Keep this distinct from private research ideas.
+Public paper notes can include neutral taste calibration about the paper's field role; speculative extensions and unpublished directions should go in private notes.

 ## Selection Funnel

 Use a funnel instead of a completionist reading list.